OWASP/ASVS/5.0/en/0x22-V14-Config.md

 ## V14.2 Dependency

-Dependency management is critical to the safe operation of any application of any type.
-Failure to keep up to date with outdated or insecure dependencies is the root cause of the largest and most expensive attacks to date.
-While being up-to-date with patches is essential, relying solely on updates for publicly disclosed vulnerabilities introduces risk, as vendors may fix security issues without public announcements.

 Note: At Level 1, 14.2.1 compliance relates to observations or detections of client-side and other libraries and components, rather than the more accurate build-time static code analysis or dependency analysis.
 These more accurate techniques could be discoverable by interview as required.

 | # | Description | L1 | L2 | L3 | CWE |